Reasons for Pulling Teeth

 What to Expect With Tooth Extraction

 Dentists and oral surgeons (dentists with special training to perform surgery) perform tooth extractions.
-Before pulling the tooth, your dentist will give you an injection of a local anesthetic to numb the area where the tooth will be removed.
-If you are having more than one tooth pulled or if a tooth is impacted, your dentist may use a strong general anesthetic.
+Before pulling the tooth, your dentist will give you an injection of a local anaesthetic to numb the area where the tooth will be removed.
+If you are having more than one tooth pulled or if a tooth is impacted, your dentist may use a strong general anaesthetic.
 This will prevent pain throughout your body and make you sleep through the procedure.